He’s serving life for 140 grams of crack. The criminal justice reform bill is his last hope.

 Now, they may have a shot at freedom.

-A landmark criminal justice bill approved by the Senate on Tuesday ─ which is expected to be approved by the House in the coming days ─ would ease some mandatory minimum sentences and give inmates more opportunities to earn early release.
-President Donald Trump has vowed to sign it into law.
-If that happens, Douglas and the federal prison system's longest-serving crack offenders will become eligible for release.
+A landmark criminal justice bill that was approved by the House of Representatives on Thursday after passing the Senate on Tuesday ─ and now awaits a promised signature from President Trump ─ would ease some mandatory minimum sentences and give inmates more opportunities to earn early release.
+Once it becomes law, Douglas and the federal prison system's longest-serving crack offenders will become eligible for release.

 The bill, called the First Step Act, includes a provision that makes retroactive a 2010 law that decreased crack penalties, which have been used disproportionately against black people, federal data show.
 It also eases mandatory minimums for repeat drug offenders — once embraced by the Trump Justice Department despite also being used disproportionately against African-Americans — and eliminates the three-strikes life sentence that ensnared Douglas.

 "We talk about it so much.
 A lot of us around here are happy," Douglas said from the federal penitentiary in Pekin, Illinois, on Wednesday.
-Inmates there monitored the Senate's 87-12 vote, and talk about the bill's progress "all day every day," Douglas said.
+Inmates there have talked about the bill's progress "all day every day," Douglas said.

 "We're not saying we shouldn't be given time for the crimes we did.
 But you should look at the person himself and the crime the person did," Douglas said.
 Then, if judges think a long prison term is justified, "they should give it."